 I think it’s a great, great learning experience.
 It’s an eye opener, it gives you ideas that you might want to follow up on, and you might want to look out for.
 Or keep your mind open about certain things.
 It’s also a great chance to explore Hong Kong.
 It’s an amazing, diverse city, with amazing food and hiking trails, and culture.

 “It’s just amazing to explore, and have that chance, alongside studying and attending lectures and university, because I think it just completes the experience.”

 "And it’s also given us an opportunity to meet some really, really lovely people.
 You know, students, lecturers, course directors, event people out on the streets when we required help.
 Everyone has been really lovely, and that’s just made the trip in a lot of ways."

 “I think for me, the big take back message is that, the experience has been wonderful, but even in terms of moving into mental health practice as a newly qualified nurse, I probably now have a new dimension, in terms of being open minded on what is available, and not just always exploring the pharmacological route, but that there are other routes that, maybe, there needs to be further discussion and research into.
 In terms of how these can be transported, if efficacious, into supporting patients’ recovery.”

 The exchange programme co-organiser, Jacqueline Davies, psychology and communication skills lead for Adult Nursing in the School of Health Sciences at City, said:

 "In May 2020 we look forward to receiving four MSc nursing students from HKPU who are already signed up and ready to come to us for a week.
 If the political scene in Hong Kong settles down we will invite our nursing MSc students to go to Hong Kong in September 2020."

 This visit was made possible by travel bursaries donated by the Worshipful Company of Needlemakers.

 Find out more

-More information on City’s international partnerships and the WC2 Network can be found here.
+More information on the School of Health Sciences' international partnerships can be found on the School's internationalisation webpage.